vannguyengd/gooddata-ui/docs/30_tips__cors.md

 You can white-label a brand new domain \(see [White-Label a New Domain](https://help.gooddata.com/display/doc/White-Label+a+New+Domain)\) or an existing domain \([White-Label an Existing Domain](https://help.gooddata.com/display/doc/White-Label+an+Existing+Domain)\).

 ### Step 2.
-Configure CORS
+Configure CORS.

 The domains from which you want to enable API calls must be listed as allowed origins for your white-labeled domain.
 To make those domains allowed origins, use the [API for adding domains allowed for CORS access](https://help.gooddata.com/display/API/API+Reference#/reference/white-labeling/add-domains-allowed-for-cors-access/add-domains-allowed-for-cors-access).

 Alternatively, you can submit a request for CORS configuration to the [GoodData Support](https://support.gooddata.com/).
 In your request, provide the following:

-* The name of your GoodData domain.
+* The name of your GoodData domain
-* (Optional, but recommended) URLs to enable API calls from a local machine during development.
-For example, `https://local.test:8443` \(you have to set up
-  `local.test` as an alias for `localhost` because using the actual localhost is not allowed\).
+* (Optional, but recommended) URLs to enable API calls from a local machine during development, for example, `https://local.test:8443` \(you have to set up `local.test` as an alias for `localhost` because using the actual localhost is not allowed\)

 **Example:**
 If your white-labeled GoodData domain is `analytics.example.com` and your app is expected to be hosted at `https://smart-app.example.com/`, you can request CORS by submitting the following request: